There are many different policies to choose from when it comes to auto insurance and one that is often over-looked is uninsured motorist coverage.

-At the break in a class, I overheard a student say, “My husband is in the military, so we don’t need uninsured motorist (UM) coverage.”
-The same comment could be said by someone who had PIP coverage, auto medical payments coverage, health insurance, disability insurance, Medicare, or even worker’s compensation coverage.
+The same comment could be said by someone who has more than the minimum PIP coverage, auto medical payments coverage, health insurance, disability insurance, Medicare, or even worker’s compensation coverage.

 Let’s take a look at this issue by way of example and see the benefits of UM coverage beyond just reimbursement for medical bills.